Latest SeedProd News

 How Does a Waitlist Signup Page Work?

-• Create special discount codes for early birds
+• Special discount codes for early birds.

-• Set up timed access for different groups
+• Timed access for different groups.

 What Should a Waiting List Landing Page Include?

-Step 1.
-Install and Activate SeedProd
+Step 1: Install the SeedProd Plugin

 SeedProd Drag and Drop WordPress website builder

-You can also use SeedProd to create a custom WordPress theme, but for today, I’ll focus on the landing page builder.
+Note: You can also use SeedProd to create a custom WordPress theme, but for today, I’ll focus on the landing page builder.

 adding new landing page in SeedProd